tmux-python/tmuxp/doc/about_tmux.rst

 This is the text dimension.
 This is about fixed-width fonts and that old fashioned black terminal.

-tmux is to the consle what a graphical environment like your desktop in os x, windows or linux, but inside the text dimension.
-Inside tmux you
+tmux is to the console what a desktop is to gui apps.
+It's a world inside the text dimension.
+Inside tmux you can:
-can:

 - multitask inside of a terminal, run multiple applications
 - have multiple command lines in the same window